Truck Stop Access Control Guide: How to Secure Your Truck Stop

 The best truck stop access control system

-A truck driver at a truck stop with ButterflyMX simply has to pull up to the touchscreen video intercom and call your truck stop staff member.
+A truck driver at a truck stop with ButterflyMX simply has to pull up to the touchscreen video intercom and call their truck stop staff member.
 Then, the staff member can answer from the ButterflyMX mobile app or our front desk station software.
 Regardless, a time- and date-stamped photo is taken and stored in the audit log for security purposes.

 Additionally, staff members can: